 Rockies starter Jason Hammel (W, 8-7, 4.54) was just as good as Mock.
 He went seven innings, and gave up just one earned run on three hits and two walks, striking out three.

 Jason Bergmann, called upon in the eighth inning, couldn't hold the deficit to one run.
 He gave up two straight two-out hits to the middle of Colorado's order, resulting in a lead the Nats could not dent in their last two trips to the plate.

-managed just four hits and two walks against the Colorado Thursday night, and the streaking Rockies find themselves just 3.5 games back of the Dodgers
+THE TAKEAWAY: Washington managed just four hits and two walks against the Colorado Thursday night, and the streaking Rockies find themselves just 3.5 games back of the Dodgers at this point.

 Right or wrong, the Nationals probably see a lot of themselves in the way Colorado picked themselves up after dismissing former manager Clint Hurdle early in the season, replacing him with old-school manager Jim Tracy, much as the Nats have played better with Jim Riggleman of late.